Geek, gamer, writer, graphic artist. Ced's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 This remix, created over 20 years later for Order of Ecclesia, abandoned that style and opted for a “straight with no chaser” flavor.
 Typically, I wouldn't like that, but somehow this version fascinated me.

 Maybe it's the intensified beat.
 Or maybe it's just the joy of hearing one of my favorite 1980s NES soundtracks again after so many years.
-Incidentally, this was the last official Castlevania soundtrack remix that I got addicted to.
-After that, Konami went ambient with the music direction, and regretfully, that never appealed to me.
+Incidentally, this was the last official Castlevania soundtrack remix that I fell in love with.
+After that, Konami went ambient with the music direction, and regretfully, that change never appealed to me.

 1. Heart of Fire (Remixed in Akumajō Dracula MIDI Collection)